lalomorales22/oss-batch-processor/README.md

   - **chain**: Execute multi-step workflows where the output of one step feeds into the next.
 - **Web Search Integration**: Optionally uses Serper or Tavily APIs to incorporate real-time information into any task.
 - **Full File Management**: A complete file CRUD (Create, Read, Update, Delete) plugin with over 15 operations for managing your workspace.
-- **Visual Gallery**: A beautiful, filterable gallery view at `/gallery` to browse, inspect, and export completed tasks from both GUI and CLI databases.
+- **Visual Gallery**: A stunning dark-themed, filterable gallery view at `/gallery` to browse, inspect, and export completed tasks from both GUI and CLI databases.
 - **100% Local & Private**: Your data never leaves your machine (unless you enable the optional web search).

 ## Quick Start Guide